Keyboard shortcuts

 entry double(arr: []f32) []f32 = map(|x| x * 2.0, arr)

-The name of an entry point must not contain an apostrophe ('), even though that is normally permitted in Wyn identifiers.
+The name of an entry point must not contain an apostrophe ('), even though apostrophes are otherwise permitted in identifiers.

 Type Abbreviations